Shire Oak Governing Body - Who we are and what we do.

 To keep an eye on the school budget; checks that the building and grounds are safe; and makes sure that we have enough teachers and other staff and they are working to the highest standards.
-The Resources Committee is chaired by Sally Dyster.
+The Resources Committee is chaired by Antonia Nicholls.

 The Teaching and Learning Committee makes sure that the curriculum is exciting; that all children are making good progress; and that we have good quality teaching in school.
-The chair of the Teaching and Learning Committee is Julia Kelly.
+The chair of the Teaching and Learning Committee is Dick Killington.

 The Pupils, Parents and Partnerships Committee checks that all children and adults in school feel valued and respected and their views are heard; and that children attend school and behave well.
 It also makes sure that parents are involved in school life and that we have good links with the local community.
-The chair of this committee is Kathi Kelly.
+The chair of this committee is Kate Wright.

 Governors with special responsibilities